Rothamsted/knetminer-testing/manual-ui-testing/ui-test-templates/basic-local/README.md

 * [ ] In evidence view -> `Genes`, click on a row, the copy and donwload buttons work fine.
       Paste some list in the search box
 * [ ] In the evidence view, clicking on `Gene list` show the network view for those user genes

+## Headline for the test instances

+Based on [this template][TPLREF].

+**Please, always report a link to the template a UI test is about and also its ID in the title.** This is very useful to [find test instances][TPLINST] from the template.
+The best way to do that is copying this headline to every new instance.

+Tests from the template that aren't mentioned hereby are intended as passed.

+[TPLREF]:
+[TPLINST]: